hotrodorm/hotrod/hotrod-project/docs/quick-docs/maven/maven-arquetype.md

 - `jdbcurl`: The JDBC URL for the sandbox database.
 - `jdbcusername`: The JDBC username for the sandbox database.
 - `jdbcpassword`: The JDBC password for the sandbox database.
-- `jdbccatalog`: The JDBC catalog (if supported) for the sandbox database.
+- `jdbccatalog`: The JDBC catalog in the sandbox database.
+Leave blank if not supported.
-- `jdbcschema`: The JDBC schema (if supported) for the sandbox database.
+- `jdbcschema`: The JDBC schema in the sandbox database.
+Leave blank if not supported.

-Typically databases support a schema, or a catalog, or both.
-As a general reference, see table below:
+Typically databases support a schema, a catalog, or both.
+The table shown below is a sample of databases and what each one supports:

 | Database          | Supports Catalog  | Supports Schema |